Discover Venice Italy

 For more tips on Venice Carnival and buying carnival masks click here.

 Aren't up to doing much walking?
-Then a good idea is to get the Venice Card.
+Then a good idea is to get the Venice Unica Pass Card.
+It is basically a card that you can load with a whole range of things from waterbus tickets to tours and lots of other things like museum tickets etc.

 Getting to Venice

-Please subscribe to my free monthly newsletter. it's full of tips and insider information on the Italy I love.
+P.S.
+Please subscribe to my free monthly newsletter.
+It's full of tips and insider information on the Italy I love.
 Click here to subscribe.

 I would love to hear about your visit to Venice, your experiences in the city, travel tips, favorite things about Venice.
 Anything you can share would be really appreciated by me and I am sure by other visitors to this site.